-The management plan is a strategic guide for future management of a national park.
+The management plan provides strategic direction for the management of a national park over a ten-year period.
 It is required by legislation, guided by public consultation, approved by the Minister responsible for Parks Canada, and tabled in Parliament.
 It is the primary public accountability document for each National Park.

 Next Steps for Point Pelee National Park

 The public consultation period has ended.
 We will review what we heard and incorporate public and stakeholder feedback into the final management plan for Point Pelee National Park.